Questions and Answers: Study 2

 Explain: “What does ‘bosom’ mean in Luke 16:23?”

 To draw a person close to your bosom is to draw them close to your heart.
 It is a sign of affection and love.
-Abraham, an Old Testament believer and prophet, is seen to be welcoming Lazarus with love and affection into Heaven.
+Abraham, an Old Testament patriarch, is seen to be welcoming Lazarus with love and affection into Heaven.

 Explain: “What does Luke 16:24 mean?”

 The rich man in the parable is in Hell.
 Jesus described Hell as a hot and dreadful place.
 This is only a picture of what Hell is like.
 It is a place of punishment for sin.
 We need forgiveness for sin so that we do not have to go to Hell.
 Jesus suffered the punishment of Hell in the believer’s place—see later studies.
 It is essential to believe on Jesus if we are to escape Hell.
-Note: It is not wrong to be rich, but the rich frequently forget God and others, just as this man did in the parable.
+It is not wrong to be rich, but the rich frequently forget God and other people.

 Explain: “What is the meaning of Matthew 5:46-47?”